vuejs/rfcs/active-rfcs/0000-initial-placeholder-for-vue-router.md

 }).$mount('#app')
 ```

-The children of the `<router-view>` will be rendered first when `vue-router` has just been initialized and there's no matching route as mentione above.
+The children of the `<router-view>` will be rendered first when `vue-router` has just been initialized and there's no matching route as mentioned above.
 The moment there is a matched route, the actual content of the `<router-view>` will be rendered instead, replacing the `<router-view>` itself and the placeholder.

 # Motivation